 The Darling has been around since 1852 and remains one of Geelong’s rare traditional pubs.
 And with its warm and inviting atmosphere, it’s perfect for those who want a simple no-fuss pub.

 There’s nothing over the top about the Sir Charles Darling – except perhaps the name!

-Patrons can enjoy their meals in the bistro, bar, beer garden or sit on the outdoor picnic tables in front of the pub.
+Patrons can enjoy their meals in the bistro, bar, beer garden, or sit at the outdoor picnic tables in front of the pub.

 Offering weekly specials this is a pub that’s sure to leave you with a full belly and a smile on your face.

 Tip: Have a traditional Friday night Aussie burger with the lot – including beetroot and pineapple!

 Sir Charles Darling Geelong: 38 Bellarine Street, Geelong